 Jessica Ennis and Christine Ohuruogu will honour the nations top school sportsmen and women

-Jessica Ennis and Christine Ohuruogu stressed the importance of schools and family in inspiring the next generation of British athletes.
+Jessica Ennis and Christine Ohuruogu stressed the importance of school and family in inspiring children to take up sport

 The Olympians will be part of the judging and presentation panel for the School Sport Matters Awards at Lord's on Wednesday evening that recognises the achievements of schools and pupils around Britain.